nesquena/backburner/README.md

 which watches processes and ensures their stability.
 A simple God recipe for Backburner can be found in [examples/god](https://github.com/nesquena/backburner/blob/master/examples/god.rb).

+In Backburner, if the beanstalkd connection is temporarily severed, several retries to establish the connection will be attempted.
+After several retries, if the connection is still not able to be made, a `Beaneater::NotConnected` exception will be raised.
+You can manually catch this exception, and attempt another manual retry using `Backburner::Worker.retry_connection!`.

 ### Web Front-end

 Be sure to check out the Sinatra-powered project [beanstalkd_view](https://github.com/denniskuczynski/beanstalkd_view)